Tolowa: Language

-They have traditionally spoken Taa-laa-wa Dee-ni' Wee-ya' (Tolowa Dee-ni' Language), the Tolowa language, one of the Athabaskan languages.
+The Tolowa have traditionally spoken Taa-laa-wa Dee-niʼ Wee-yaʼ, the Tolowa language, one of the Athabaskan languages.

-At the Siletz Reservation in central Oregon, tribes speaking 10 distinct languages were brought together in the mid-19th century.
+At the Siletz Reservation in central Oregon, tribes speaking ten distinct languages were brought together in the mid-19th century.
 In the early 21st century, the remaining native language spoken is known as Siletz Dee-ni, related to Tolowa, although many of the original tribes spoke Salish languages.

 In 2007, in coordination with the Living Tongues Institute for Endangered Languages, the Confederated Tribes of Siletz Indians produced a "talking dictionary" in this language to aid in preservation and teaching.
 Alfred "Bud" Lane, among the last fluent native speakers of Siletz Dee-ni on the reservation, has recorded 14,000 words of the language in this effort.

 Culture

 The Tolowa organized their subsistence around the plentiful riverine and marine resources and acorns (san-chvn).
 Their society was not formally stratified, but considerable emphasis was put on personal wealth.

 Tolowa villages were organized around a headman and usually consisted of related men, in a patrilineal kinship system, where inheritance and status passed through the male line.
 The men married women in neighboring tribes.
 The brides were usually related (sisters), in order for the wealth to remain in the paternal families.

+The ocean and the river provided a significant food source for the Tolowa tribe.
+Additionally, the tribe captured lamprey eels from the river and collected large ocean mussels (shellfish) along the shoreline.
+Smelt, a small fish, were caught, dried on the beach, and preserved for future consumption.
+With their boats, the Tolowa tribe was able to venture into the ocean to hunt seals, sea lions, and sea otters on the offshore rocks.
+Whales that washed ashore were claimed by the nearest village.
+Acorns served as a vital food source for the Tolowa, supplemented by other nuts, berries, and seeds.

 Population

-Estimates for the pre-contact populations of most native groups in California have varied substantially.
+Estimates for the pre-contact populations of most Native groups in California have varied substantially.
 Various estimates for the 1770 population of Tolowa have ranged from as low as 450 to an upper end around 2,400.

 In 1910, there were reportedly 150 Tolowa.
 The 1920 census listed 121 Tolowa left in Del Norte County, California.
 By 2009, there were approximately 1,000 Tolowa Indians.